devpaul/webserv/README.md

 Webserv's aim is to have a fast, simple way to provide a backend to your projects.
 We want to enable developers to start working on their experience immediately.
 Webserv is not, nor will ever be a production-ready server (for that we recommend [Nestjs](https://nestjs.com/)).
 Instead it is a quick and easy way to start serving your app with zero thought or investment.

-Serve your folder right now without installing anything using `npx`.
+Serve a folder right now without installing anything using `npx`.

 ```
 npx webserv
 ```

 Webserv comes with standard server patterns.
 Start a proxy, CRUD server, upload, or log connections from the command-line.
 Have a more complex use case? `webserv` supports JSON configs and has a fully-typed programmatic API so you will *never* be stuck.

+Want to learn more?
+Read our [documentation](./docs).

 Interested?
 Start experimenting now on [Glitch](https://glitch.com)